ossia/score-docs/docs/faq/nogui.md

 ---
 layout: default

 title: "How to run score without GUI ?"
+description: "Using the command line API to launch score witht GUI"

 parent: FAQ

 permalink: /faq/nogui.html
-category: "site-score"

-description: "Using the commad line API to launch score witht GUI"

-tag: "FAQ"
-visible: true
 ---

 # How to run *score* without GUI ?